omarr-gamal/Captain-Claw-remastered-with-Unreal/README.md

 # Captain-Claw-remastered-with-Unreal
-Captain Claw Remastered with Unreal Engine 4.26.2 ...
+A remaster of Monolith's 1997 Captain Claw game using Unreal Engine 4.26.2 written in C++ and focusses on Object Oriented Design.

 ## Videos